 What to look for

-Sounding good so far?
-Let's have a closer look at the best features available with most holiday prepaid cards.
+Let's have a closer look at the features that make a good prepaid travel card.

 The best exchange rate